protozoa-nz/protozoa-nz.github.io/index.md

 ### Web Development

-We build beautiful applications - from efficient client-side interfaces and APIs.
+Do you have a great idea for an app or website, and need help bringing it to market?
+We can help! we can create efficient applications that work as websites or mobile apps.
-We especially like to build applications that still work with there is minimal or no internet.
+We specialize in creating experiences that still work "offline first", that is with minimal or no internet.
+We also have skills with security and cryptography, and if you have high security requirements we can meet those.

 We will guide you through the process of creating successful software.
-Once we understand your business needs, we run iteratively through a cycle of designing, building, and review.
-Delivering working software early means faster adaptation, and ultimately a better fitting solution.
+Or process is to get you working software _you can use_ as fast as possible, and then improve it following your feedback.
+This means you are more likely to get the app you need, and better control over the budget.

 ### Training

-We're experienced in delivering tailored curriculum and workshops that meets the needs of diverse groups.

 **Technical**

+If you have technical staff, who need up-skilling into the latest javascript technologies, we can help.
+We can run on-site trainings for both junior or intermediate developers.

 We can bring your techinical team up to speed in new technologies, teach your seniors how to support juniors, or help establish agile processes.

 **Non-technical**

-Work more effecitivly by understanding your technical team and the processes and technologies they are using.
+do you sometimes feel like your developers are speaking another language?
-We're experts in translating from the technical domain into plain english.
+We're experts in translating from the technical domain into plain english, Work more effecitivly by with better communication between your technical and non-technical staff.

-### Security Design

-Building systems to be secure from the start is essential.
-We architect and review designs for secure web systems.

 </section>